Graphene Biomedical Technologies

 Graphene Biomedical Demonstrators

-Researchers from ICN2 have used the unique properties of graphene to make electronic sensors for brain monitoring.
-They are using graphene as a sensor on a flexible polymeric substrate that adapts to the morphology of the brains surface to detect electronic signals within the brain.
-This could be used for early detection of an epileptic event.
+Researchers from ICN2 and CNM have used the unique properties of graphene to develop electronic sensors for brain monitoring.
+They are using graphene devices fabricated on ultra-flexible polymeric substrates that adapts to the brain morphology to detect electrical signals within the brain.
+This could be used to control the movement of a robotic arm or for early detection of an epileptic event.

 Retinal Prosthesis Interface

 ICN2, The Paris Vision Institute, and Pixium Vision are exploring the use of graphene technology in retinal prostheses that are being developed to partially recover the sight of people that have lost the functionality of the photosensitive cells in the retina.
 Research shows that graphene provides an efficient interface